Rozmir-Rohi/not-enough-items-rozmirs-fork/README.md

-# Not Enough Items Essentials
+# Not Enough Items Rozmirs Fork

 A survival-friendly version of the Not Enough Items mod for 1.7.10.
 Cheat-free when cheats are disabled in a world.